elmahio/documentation/docs/logging-to-elmah-io-from-logary.md

 # Logging from Logary

 Logary is a semantic logging framework like Serilog and Microsoft Semantic Logging.
-Combining semantic logs with elmah.io are at perfect fit, since elmah.io has been designed with semantics from the ground up.
+Combining semantic logs with elmah.io are a perfect fit, since elmah.io has been designed with semantics from the ground up.

-In this tutorial we’ll add Logary to an Console application, but the process is almost identical with other project types.
+In this tutorial, we’ll add Logary to a Console application, but the process is almost identical with other project types.
 Create a new console application and add the elmah.io target for Logary:

 ```powershell
 Install-Package Logary.Targets.Elmah.Io